 Check for duplicate protection, just in case.
-Have you already got breakdown cover?
+Have you already got breakdown cover elsewhere?

 So do check and have a hard think about your needs.
 This is always a blend between ‘what’s reasonable’ and ‘what’s essential’.

-Is temporary cover cheaper than any car insurance cover?
+Is temporary cover cheaper than any driver car insurance cover?

-cover is often a sensible add-on when you just want to share the driving on a longer trip with a named driver.
+Temporary cover is often a sensible add-on when you just want to share the driving on a longer trip.

 The really flexible thing about temporary car insurance cover is that it can be paid by the person who needs it.